-Cambridge International A Level: Component 3 or A Level candidates can take all 3 components.
+Cambridge International A Level: Component 3 or A Level, candidates can take all 3 components.

-Component 1 Requirement Weighting 15 hour practical examination assessed by Cambridge Component 2 Minimum three weeks preparatory time + 15 hour Controlled Test Requirement 100% of total marks Weighting Coursework Assignment Internally set, External assessment One final outcome plus supporting portfolio maximum size of outcome and portfolio - 5X2=A2 size 100% of total marks Component 3 Requirement Weighting A Level component Internally Set - assessment Centre based assessment, moderated by Cambridge A2 size sheet of any appropriate number- practical work and written analysis of between 1000 and 1500 words.
+Component 1 Requirement Weighting 15 hours practical examination assessed by Cambridge Minimum three weeks preparatory time + 15 hour Controlled Test 100% of total marks Component 2 Requirement Weighting Coursework Assignment Internally set, External assessment One final outcome plus supporting portfolio maximum size of outcome and portfolio -5X2=A2 size 100% of total marks Component 3 Requirement Weighting A Level component Internally Set - assessment Centre based assessment, moderated by Cambridge A2 size sheet of any appropriate number- practical work and written analysis of between 1000 and 1500 words.
 100% of total marks

 With the myriad of opportunities available for graduates focusing in on a career in Art and Design, the choices are as endless as the imagination of those that are looking for the employment opportunities.
 Students with art and design degrees find work in nearly every industry imaginable.
+Currently, the most stable areas for graduates to focus on include working